 And then Pietra Tordin happened.

 Six minutes later.
 Left foot.
 Center of the box.
 1-1.
-Three goals in three games.
-Every single match she’s played as a professional, she has scored.
-Not “looked dangerous.”
-Not “showed flashes.”
-Scored.
-The 22-year-old from Princeton heard 8,000 people screaming for the home team and just went and equalized like it was nothing.
+Two goals in three matches to open 2026.
+Both as a starter.
+Tordin doesn’t get the memo about pacing yourself in your second NWSL season.
+She just keeps walking onto pitches and scoring.
+The Princeton kid heard 8,000 people screaming for the home team and equalized like it was an inconvenience to her schedule.
 She didn’t flinch.
 She didn’t rush.
 She picked her spot and hit it.

 We need to talk about what Tordin is.
 Not “could be.”
 Is.
-She’s the most dangerous forward on this roster right now.
-She might be the early frontrunner for NWSL Rookie of the Year.
-Three games, three goals, zero hesitation.
-The Princeton kid plays like she’s been here for a decade.
+She’s the most dangerous forward on this roster right now, full stop, and the goalkeepers in this league are the ones who have to figure it out.
+Two-time Rookie of the Month in 2025.
+Two goals in three matches to open 2026.
+The Princeton kid plays like she’s been here for a decade, which is funny because she signed her first pro contract just over a year ago.
 Whatever Vilahamn saw in preseason, the rest of us are catching up.

 The problem is Tordin can’t play all 22 positions.
 Lia Godfrey restored San Diego’s lead in the 27th minute.
 Left foot, center of the box, Dudinha with the assist.
 The Brazilian ran this game.
 Portland’s legs, five days removed from the Seattle chaos, simply weren’t there to track her.
 2-1 at the break.
 You could see the fatigue.
 The players who ran themselves into the ground on Friday night were running on fumes by the 30th minute on Wednesday.